 Current issues and trends pertaining to women and leadership will be examined from historical, sociological, psychological, political, economic, and ethical perspectives.
 A variety of resources will be used to analyze and synthesize issues facing women who hold or seek leadership roles.
 Strategies for developing leadership skills will be integrated throughout the course.
-Prerequisite: PSY 101 or SOC 101.

-SOC 404 - Special Topics: Human Trafficking (3)
+SOC 404 - Human Trafficking (3)